 So take your criticisms as the cloth that will make your gold shine, not the hammer that will smash it.

-How do you react to what you’re beta readers tell you?
+How do you react to what your beta readers tell you?

 If you enjoyed this blog post and would like to read more, you can subscribe to new content delivered by email or RSS feed (see the buttons on the right side bar).
 You can also follow me on Facebook and/or on Twitter.